Columbia Unbecoming controversy: Formation of ad hoc committee

-Columbia Unbecoming returns to campus
+Columbia Unbecoming second screening

 Columbia Unbecoming was screened a second time at Columbia campus on February 1, 2005 to a crowd of 350 students.
 The film had been edited since the first screening in November to conceal the identities of some students and to add extra material.
 After the screening, a debate, moderated by Columbia's Chaplain Jewelnel Davis, was held.
 During the debate, Weiss defended CAF's decision to put statements written by the professors in Al-Ahram and other publications in the film, "to expose the racism of these professors."

 In an interview with the Sun on February 7, Weiss complained that Massad in the course Topics in Asian Civilization spent a disproportionate amount of time talking about Zionism and Israel for a course about the entire Middle East.
 "In nearly all of his lectures, professor Massad found a way to denounce Israel and the West," she said.
 A roommate of hers who took the same course by Massad later said that the course unit focused on Palestine lasted no more than two weeks.

 On February 11, The Forward ran an article featuring students and faculty saying that the controversy at Columbia was overblown.
 Biology professor Robert Pollack said that the university was not an anti-Semitic place and asked: "The question is, why am I not believed?
 Why do people pick the weak film over the strong reality of the place itself?"

 On February 18, Greg Lukianoff of the Foundation for Individual Rights in Education (FIRE) wrote about the controversy in the Spectator.
 He asserted that none of the allegations described in the film constituted either harassment or intimidation, and cautioned against contributing to a situation in which such allegations were used as political weapons to silence the opposition.
 In his view, the solution was to "let the students and groups slug it out in the realm of classroom debate, campus activism, and public scrutiny."